 Plot Tailored to the Party: A relatively well-done version.
 Xavier or Magneto probably could have found the Hellfire Club's submarine on their own, but Banshee can do it more easily by using his Make Me Wanna Shout power as sonar.
 Beast's power isn't an obvious counter to Azazel's, but he's agile and strong enough to hold off Azazel, who is beaten when Mystique tricks him by turning into Shaw.
 Banshee and Havok team up to fight Angel.

 Politically Correct History: It's present to some extent.
 Sexism is still around (Hellfire Club banks on that with strippers), but the racism of the era is glossed over.
 The proto X-men includes many different ethnics that are bound together by the fact that they are all mutants.

 Power Creep, Power Seep: In the comics, Sebastian Shaw's power is absorbing kinetic energy and turning it into physical strength and stamina, but he's still at least somewhat vulnerable to physical attacks, and his power has limits.
 He generally relies on Mooks and other mutants to do his dirty work.
 In this movie he can absorb all kinds of energy, including Havok's blasts and nuclear radiation, and if he has limits they're set high enough to make him a credible threat to Magneto.

 Power Limiter: Erik observes that Mystique's physical strength is effectively halved because she is concentrating on maintaining a human appearance.
 This explains her tendency to "decloak" for her fight scenes in the original movies.

-The Power of Hate: But what initially awakens Erik's superpowers, and turns him into what he is, is his hatred of those who mistreated him at the concentration camp and killed his mother.
+The Power of Hate: What initially awakens Erik's superpowers, and turns him into what he is, is his hatred of those who mistreated him at the concentration camp and killed his mother.

 Xavier uses his powers to "guess" the drink orders of the women he flirts with.